Arrest as 18 cars worth £436k found at Colchester 'chop shop'

 A man has been arrested after police found 18 stolen cars worth more than £436,000 at a suspected "chop shop".

-The vehicles were found at a site on Ipswich Road in Colchester at about 17:35 BST on Tuesday.
+The vehicles were found at a store of stolen and disassembled vehicles on Ipswich Road in Colchester at about 17:35 BST on Tuesday.

 A 41-year-old man has been arrested on suspicion of handling stolen goods and released on bail until 16 October while officers continue with their inquiries.

-Essex Police has asked anyone who may have dashcam footage or other information to get in touch.
+Essex Police has asked anyone with information to get in touch.

 Follow East of England news on Facebook, Instagram and Twitter.
 Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp us on 0800 169 1830